FedeDP/Clight/README.md

 Both Clight and Clightd make use of [libmodule](https://github.com/FedeDP/libmodule), a C library developed with modularity in mind that offers a simple actor framework for C, with an integrated event loop.

 Morever, note that Clight exposes a DBus [API](https://github.com/FedeDP/Clightd/wiki/Api) itself too; it allows quickly testing config values or building scripts around it, some of which you can find in Clight FAQ: https://github.com/FedeDP/Clight/wiki/FAQ#dbus-tricks.
+The DBus API first and main user is clight-gui.
 Finally, it can also be expanded through [Custom modules](https://github.com/FedeDP/Clight/wiki/Custom-Modules) that enable users to build their own plugins to further customize Clight behaviour.

 ## License